kinu/speculative-loading/README.md

-# Privacy-Preserving Cross-Origin Speculative Loading
+# [WIP] Cross-Origin Speculative Loading and Privacy Implications

+Kinuko Yasuda, Sep 2019, (c) Google

+(Note: This isn't a proposal that's stamped with the Google Seal of Approval, but more about the privacy analysis done by a handful of people)

 **TL;DR:** Re-consider how cross-origin speculative loading (e.g. `prefetch`, `prerender` and `portal`) could work with the new privacy goals on the web.